stoand/kiwi-webpack-plugin/README.md

-# Kiwi - Test Runner for Kakoune
+# Kiwi - Javascript Test Runner for Kakoune

 # WARNING - this tool is in the experimental phase